 SEBAC member companies cover the gamut of small businesses: small, disadvantaged, 8(a) and HubZone certified, Women-owned, Veteran-owned, Service Disabled Veteran-owned, and Native American-owned.
-All perform some aspect of environmental work - investigations, consulting, design, engineering, remediation, operations and maintenance, and ordnance and explosives work with federal agencies.
+All perform some aspect of environmental work - investigations, consulting, design, engineering, remediation, operations and maintenance, and ordnance and explosives work for federal agencies.

 A primary goal for SEBAC is to communicate to federal agencies that our members have the capabilities to get the job done efficiently, cost effectively and in a timely, manner, frequently out-performing their large business counterparts.
 The quality of our members’ work and the recognition they frequently receive from their clients confirm this.

-SEBAC membership is open to any small business that is primarily engaged in the environmental industry and has 500 or fewer employees
+SEBAC membership is open to any small business that is primarily engaged in the environmental industry and has 500 or fewer employees.

 ISSUES WE ARE ADDRESSING